With great power comes great responsibility: Use in Spider-Man media

 Contemporary reinterpretations of Spider-Man, including Raimi's 2002 film as well as the Ultimate Spider-Man comic, depict Ben as saying this phrase to Peter in their last conversation together.
 Comic book writer Greg Pak opined that the motto was "one of the greatest single moral injunctions in all of American pop culture".

 The formulation created by Marvel has been used by journalists, authors, and other writers, including the United States Supreme Court and Representative Richard Neal on the occasion of the release of Donald Trump's tax returns.

+Steve Ditko, Spider-Man's co-creator, believed this proverb was too heavy a burden to place on a young man.